This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 The codes THRETP and THRETW were omitted in error and should be included in the “Street Crimes” category.

 [note 2] The PAI was originally proposed to the field by Chainey, Tompson, and Uhlig (2008).
 They sought to define a measure for testing forecasting accuracy.
 They said it measures "the hit rate against the areas where crimes are predicted to occur with respect to the size of the study area;" the actual equation is given with the Challenge.
 The criminology field (specifically those working on forecasting and prediction) have principally relied on this measure since its inception.

 The PEI* (and PEI) were proposed by Hunt (2016) as a complimentary measure to the PAI.
 He sought to define a measure for testing forecasting efficiency.
 It is meant to measure how well a forecast does compared to how well it could have done (post hoc).
 It was only recently introduced, however it is the only known plausible alternative at this time to compliment the PAI.
 The equation is provided in the Challenge for how it is measured.

 - Chainey, S., Thompson, L., & Uhligh, S. (2008).
 The Utility of Hotspot Mapping for Predicting Spatial Patterns of Crime.
 Security(21), 4-28.

 - Hunt, J. (2016).
 Do Crime Hot Spots Move?
 Exploring the Effects of the Modifiable Areal Unit Problem and Modifiable Temporal Unit Problem on Crime Hot Spot Stability.
 Archived with ProQuest Dissertations & Theses.

-[note 3] A resident is defined as a citizen or resident alien of the United States.
-A resident alien, for purposes of this Challenge, is someone who meets either the green card test or the substantial presence test as defined by the Internal Revenue Service (IRS).
+[note 3] A resident is defined as a citizen or resident non-citizen of the United States.
+A resident non-citizen, for purposes of this Challenge, is someone who meets either the green card test or the substantial presence test as defined by the Internal Revenue Service (IRS).